darkice1/easy-notion/README.md

   - Images inside tables are automatically extracted and appended with captions to satisfy Notion API constraints.
   - Supports an optional high‑fidelity converter via Node’s `@tryfabric/martian` when available; otherwise falls back to the built‑in Kotlin converter.
+  - Code blocks normalize languages to Notion’s allowed list and degrade to `plain text` when unknown, preventing 400 validation errors.

 - **Data image auto‑upload**
   Markdown `data:image/...;base64,...` blobs are uploaded automatically via Notion's Direct Upload API and rendered as